Longolan/medic-3.3-clone/README.md

 yarn start
 ```

-which will start the webapp, api, and sentinel, and watch for changes in each app.

 ### Deploy apps individually

 If `yarn start` is not to your taste for whatever reason, the apps can be deployed individually.